Call for FREE Help & Advice

 Your catch is weighed in the harbour and forms part of the areas quota.

-Read his report on the Dave Lewis Blog - July 2015, see link at bottom of our home page.
+Read his report on the Dave Lewis Blog - Summer, see link at bottom of our home page.

 Considering the extremely high quality of the self-drive boats and Iceland’s easy accessibility from the UK, I honestly feel that the north-west Fjords are a strong contender for the title of Europe’s ultimate sea angling destination.
 Certainly this is a destination any serious sea angler must add to his bucket list."